Chapter

 they would look for their keepers and jump on their laps to get petted;

-they would let people rub their bellies, let them give them their shots
+they would let people rub their bellies, would let the workers give them their shots

 and answered to their names.
-In short, they began to look and behave
+They even began to look

-other totally unexpected physical attributes began to emerge outside of
+like dogs by developing totally unexpected physical attributes outside of

 of selection.